 If you decide to leave the town, you can discover the fascinating vie cave: corridors carved into tufaceous rock, created by the Etruscan civilization.
 Some are over a kilometer in length, with walls up to 20 meters high.

 One of the most impressive is the Gradone, where the "Alberto Manzi" open-air Archaeological Museum has been established.
 It has two pathways: one through "the city of the living" and the other through "the city of the dead".
 The journey into the historic Etruscan civilization continues in nearby Sorano, where you can visit the Tuff City Archaeological Park and the famous Sovana Necropolis.

 Typical produce and dishes: the Sfratto and the Bianco di Pitigliano

-Pitigliano's rich history is not to be missed in its world-famous wine production.
-The vineyards in this area, aided by volcanic tuff and millennia-old soil, produce one of the most lauded Italian white wines: Bianco di Pitigliano, among the first to boast the DOC appellation.
+The wealth of Pitigliano's past is also visible in its luxurious wine production.
+The region’s vineyards are fertilized by volcanic tuff and a 1000 year old humus soil that produces one of the finest Italian white wines, Bianco di Pitigliano, which was one of the very first to claim the DOC title.

 The Sfratto del Goym is one of the region’s unmissable specialties.
 It’s a traditional Jewish dessert prepared with a thin sheet of flour, eggs, sugar, butter and spices, and a filling of honey, nuts, nutmeg and citrus peel.

 One of the most anticipated events in Pitigliano is SettembreDivino, which takes place every year alongside the harvest.
 For four days, the historic center’s cellars are opened and serve local wines, dishes and typical products, all accompanied by music and entertainment.